Chart Color Schemes

 Hackett is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Hackett, as per the latest Census evaluation, 76.3% of dwellings were houses with the remaining 23.6% being semi-detached, apartments, or other types.
-In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Hackett's dwelling structure, as per the latest Census evaluation, consisted of 76.3% houses and 23.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
 Home ownership in Hackett stood at 38.0%, with mortgaged dwellings at 39.0% and rented ones at 22.9%.
 The median monthly mortgage repayment was $2,500, higher than the Australian Capital Territory average of $2,080.
-Median weekly rent in Hackett was $374, compared to the Australian Capital Territory figure of $450.
-Nationally, Hackett's mortgage repayments were significantly higher at $1,863, while rents were lower at $375.
+The median weekly rent figure in Hackett was $374, compared to the Australian Capital Territory's $450.
+Nationally, Hackett's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing